danielkrohn/tbhm/02_Discovery.md

 ## Find the road less traveled

 This means find the application (or parts of an application) less tested.
-In wide scoped projects the flagship application will most liekly be heavily assessed.
+In wide scoped projects the flagship application will most likely be heavily assessed.

 - ^.acme.com scope is your friend
 - Find domains via Google (and others!)